astoeckel/femtosip/README.md

     --user SIP_USER \             # SIP username
     --password SIP_PASSWORD \     # SIP password
     --call '**9' \                # Which phone number to call
-    --delay 15.0                  # How long to wait til hanging up
+    --delay 15.0 \                # How long to wait til hanging up --displayname MyCustomName    # Set the display name, if different from SIP login
 ```

 If everything works, you should get an output which looks like this: